marcenacp/marcenacp.github.io/content/indexing-in-database.md

 # b4ff2b36-7a4f-45d6-b095-45701cad777b,Bobby Stuart
 ```

-We say the time complexity is `O(1)` because records are accessed in constant time.
+We say the time complexity is `O(1)` because we access records in constant time.

-However, this indexing technique requires to have the whole database in memory.
-This is not suitable for big data.
+However, this indexing technique requires having the whole database in memory, which is not suitable for big data.
 Moreover, it only works for exact matching.
-Trying to retrieve all the records with a name that begins by `Bobby` would be no longer as optimal with this technique.
+Trying to retrieve all the records with a name that begins by `Bobby` would no longer be optimal with this technique.

 > **Hash indexes**
 >